At The Register Simon Sharwood writes: Toshiba has finally and formally exited the laptop business.

 “As the 2000s rolled along Toshiba devices became bland in comparison to the always-impressive ThinkPad and the MacBook Air, while Dell and HP also improved.
 Toshiba also never really tried to capture consumers’ imaginations, which didn’t help growth.”

 Toshiba’s fortunes waned.
 Japan’s followed.
 The country was never more than a bit player in the PC business after that.
 NEC faded from sight, at least in New Zealand.
-The last I heard of Toshiba was six years ago.
+The last we heard of Toshiba was years ago.
+In 2014, it delivered a Chromebook to New Zealand.

 Sharp picked up the Toshiba brand two years ago.
 By then Japan’s remaining visible laptop maker, as far as New Zealand is concerned, was Panasonic with its range of hardened Toughbook models.